wp-plugins/nextgen-facebook/readme.txt

 == Shortcodes ==

-You can add one or more social sharing buttons to your content by using the `&#91;ngfb&#93;` shortcode.
-For example:
+You can add one or more social sharing buttons to your content by using the `&#91;ngfb&#93;` shortcode. **The "Enable Shortcode" option must be enabled on the NGFB settings page** (disabled by default).

 `
 &#91;ngfb buttons="facebook, gplus, linkedin, pinterest, stumbleupon, tumblr, twitter"&#93;
 `

-Note: **The "Enable Shortcode" option must be enabled on the NGFB settings page**, and like all other methods used to add NGFB social buttons (enabled from the settings page, widget, etc.), the **Pinterest button will only show on posts with a *featured* or *attached* image**.
+You may use several arguments:

+* `buttons` : A list of buttons to include, as shown in the example above.
+* `url` : A specific URL to share, instead of the current webpage or Post URL.
+* `pid` : A picture ID to share for the Pinterest and Tumblr buttons.
+NextGEN Gallery picture IDs must be in the form of 'ngg-#' (for example: `pid="ngg-123"`).
+* `photo` : A specific photo / image URL to share for the Pinterest and Tumblr buttons.
+The `photo` argument takes precedence over the `pid` argument.
+* `css_class` : A CSS class name.
+* `css_id` : A CSS id name.

+Note that by default (like all other methods used to add NGFB social buttons), a *featured* or *attached* image must be present for the Pinterest button to show (unless the `pid` or `photo` argument is used).

 == Stylesheets ==